Berlusconi family remains committed to MFE media business-CEO

 Pier Silvio Berlusconi said he had no plans to follow the same path.
 "Absolutely not, I'm not going into politics," he said.

-(Reporting by Elvira Pollina; Writing by Keith Weir; editing by John Stonestreet)
+(Reporting by Elvira Pollina; Writing by Keith Weir; editing by John Stonestreet and Louise Heavens)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.